Novros/SimpleJVM/README.md

 ## Structure of codes

 MR.JVM will start codes from class Main and static method main.
+All other source codes must be in this folder or in other subfolders.

 ## Usage